 - Shaped crayons

 Other Classroom Celebrations & Ideas

 Instead of giving gifts, you can also plan with the teacher for a full class activity, such as gifting the class a special book to read together on your child’s birthday or asking for permission to allow the kids a free time activity, such as watching a fun television program or playing a game.

 You could even provide the materials for a special craft project or science experiment the class can do with their teacher (and possibly you as the special helper) to celebrate your child’s milestone date.

 With all these ideas, you will have plenty of birthday snacks for school and non-food birthday treat ideas that aren’t cupcakes, to help with your child’s next birthday celebrations with their classmates.
+They work great for daycare birthday treats too!
 Keep it simple!

 If you need more birthday planning ideas:

 - Toy Story birthday party ideas